822kea/Cracking_WiFi_Using_Aircrack-NG_Series/Lab 1: Setting Up a Monitoring Device to Sniff Packets and Analyzing Data with Wireshark.md

-# Part 1: Setting Up a Monitoring Device and Analyzing Packets
+# Lab 1: Setting Up a Monitoring Device and Analyzing Packets

-In this guide, we’ll turn your device into a monitoring station, using the Terminal, to capture Wi-Fi traffic and analyze the data using Wireshark.
-Follow these steps carefully:
+In this first guide, we’ll turn your device into a monitoring station, using the Terminal, to capture Wi-Fi traffic and analyze the data using Wireshark.
+Follow these steps carefully.
+They will be implemented throughout the series:

 ---